Not every church can be the Sistine Chapel. But even modest houses of worship benefit from a properly implemented facility management system.

 Increase asset life

-One of the great strength of a full-featured facility management system is that it allows you to schedule preventive maintenance work orders (PMs).
+One of the great strength of a full-featured facility management software is that it allows you to schedule preventive maintenance work orders (PMs).
 Instead of waiting for things to break, the preventive maintenance model has you staying one step ahead, allowing you to find and fix small issues before they become large, costly problems.
 It's the same idea behind checking the oil and rotating the tires on your car.

 A good example is the heating, ventilation, and air conditioning systems in your building.
 They require periodic inspections and, in most cases, seasonal cleaning.
 You can set PMs which will then remind you with email alerts that work is due.
 The software can also send PMs to third-party vendors.